caltechlibrary/newt/newt_yaml_syntax.md

 # Newt YAML syntax

 Newt's configuration and modeling is based on a YAML file.
 That YAML file has a specific syntax.
-The top level of that syntax are three properties.
+The top level of syntax is formed from three properties.

 application
 : holds the run time configuration used by the Newt web service and metadata about the application you're creating.

 models
 : This holds the description of the data models in your application.
-Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms)
+Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)

 routes
-: This holds the routes for the data pipe line (e.g. JSON API and template engine sequence)
+: This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

 ## the "application" property

 The application property itself has four properties.
+All are optional.

 port
 : (optional, default is This port number the Newt web services uses to listen for request on localhost